 Students are encouraged to use the Career Counseling services offered by LECOM as they consider which specialty or program best fits their interests and qualifications.
+The students Regional Dean will be the primary contact for Career Counseling.

-The contact for career counseling services offered by LECOM is Lisa Kalivoda (lkalivoda@lecom.edu).
+Another contact for career counseling services offered by LECOM is Lisa Kalivoda (lkalivoda@lecom.edu).
 Preceptors, Regional Deans and Clinical Deans can also be excellent resources for career advice.